top of page

 Objective: To focus on specific sounds.

 How to Do It: In a dim room, use a flashlight to highlight your mouth while making specific sounds.
 This visual aid can help your child understand where and how different sounds are produced.
+It’s an interactive way to explore speech sounds.

 7. Interactive Storytelling